christophevg/christophe.vg/about/things/_posts/2013-06-01-Revisiting_Higher_Education.markdown

 for them.
-Add to this the typical pattern where they often leave their first company within the same period - not only because of financial opportunities but also due to the very valid reason to discover more interesting topics - and it boils down to a very negative experience for both parties.
+Add to this the typical pattern where they often leave their first company within the same period - not only because of financial opportunities but also due to the very valid reason to discover more interesting topics - and it boils down to a very negative experience for all parties.

 This search for more interesting topics is in fact a symptom of another problem that originates from the sociocultural obligation for teenagers to make the